boyang-zhang1/xbot/docs/operations.md

 ## Backups
 - Schedule regular copies of `var/data/` and job states.
-- Use `twitter-bot review export` to extract individual translations for archival sharing.
+- Use `xbot review export` to extract individual translations for archival sharing.

 ## Troubleshooting
 - **Translation failures** - inspect `var/logs/translation.log` and re-run with `--manual` to obtain prompt.